Nullora/NovusNet/README.md

 - Functions and all can be found in the GitHub Wiki.
 # Why I made this
 I always had trouble working with sockets as a beginner, and even after learning how, it still bothers me how I have to do it manually, so i decided to make NovusNet.
-NS is a tool that sets it all up for you in 5 lines of code, simplicity meets efficency.
+NN is a tool that sets it all up for you in 5 lines of code, simplicity meets efficency.
 It manages the initial connection, and the communication between the server and client.
 # WARNING
 - Any connection is not encrypted yet, expose this code to the internet at your own risk.
 - This is still in super early developement, expect occasional bugs, and make sure to report said bugs to me.